 What is Catheter Ablation?

-Depending on the complexity of the arrhythmia, up to 4 catheters may be used during the procedure.
+Up to 4 catheters may be used during the procedure.
 Each catheter has electrodes on its end that can monitor the heart’s internal electrical activity, akin to performing an internal ECG of the heart.
 An ablation catheter can be used to deliver radiofrequency energy to the problem area in the heart.
 Radiofrequency energy is a low power, high frequency energy that is delivered to a tiny region of heart tissue near the tip of the catheter, thus cauterizing or ablating the tissue.

 Radiofrequency energy has been used for decades by surgeons to cut tissue and to stop bleeding.
 For the treatment of heart rhythm disorders, radio-frequency energy at a much lower power is used to ablate tissue within the heart that is responsible for initiating or perpetuating your arrhythmia.